elben/elben.github.io/site/pencil/index.markdown

 your own needs.

 Pencil and the tutorials present here were designed with the beginner Haskeller in mind.
-It is expected, however, that you have a good grasp of functions, algebraic data types (the `data` keyword), records, maps and filters, and data structures like `Data.Map`.
-A preliminary knowledge of how to use monads (the `do` keyword) is also expected, though you don't need to know exactly how they're implemented.
+It is expected, however, that you have a good grasp of basic Haskell syntax, functions, algebraic data types (the `data` keyword), records, maps and filters, and data structures like `Data.Map`.
+A preliminary knowledge of how to use monads is also expected, though you don't need to know exactly how they're implemented.

 Jump right in with the first tutorial, [Getting Started](/pencil/tutorials/01-getting-started/).